GEO9550 – Seminar on Current Topics in Geoscience

 Schedule, syllabus and examination date

-- Reflection of selected scientific publications
+- reflection upon selected scientific publications

-- be able to critical reflect research results
+- reflect critically upon research results

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.

 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

 The course is mainly directed at master's students and PhD candidates at the Department of Geosciences.

 - 5 credits overlap with GEO5550 – Seminar on remote sensing and numerical terrain analysis.